[Rincon Annex stamp decor] [Rincon Annex stamp decor]

 [Sidewalk typo at 2nd St.] CONTACT INFORMATION

 The best way for tenants go get the latest information about Rincon Center is to get on the Tenant Association's e-mail distribution list.
-Provide us your e-mail address and you will get alerts the quickest.
-(If you don’t have e-mail, we will try to keep you posted by phone.)
-E-mail* us your contact information or call Dave Osgood at 777-2185.
+Just provide us your e-mail address and you will get alerts the quickest.
+(If you don't have e-mail, we will try to keep you posted by phone.)
+E-mail* us your contact information.
 Give us your name, apartment #, phone and e-mail.
-(The Tenants Association has a long track record of respecting tenants’ privacy.
-We never share tenants’ contact info with anyone else, including management.)
+(The Tenants Association has a long track record of respecting tenants' privacy.
+We never share tenants' contact info with anyone else, including management.)

 GENERAL INFORMATION